 If you are one of these people who would like to have lucid dreams, first, you need to learn some essentials, such as how to remember your dreams

-It is important to practice dream remembrance methods.
+It is essential to practice dream remembrance methods.
 The techniques will help you to identify a pattern and to structure your dreams.

-Another thing, it is important to get plenty of sleep.
+Another thing, it is crucial to get plenty of sleep.

 You can have several dreams within one REM (the last stage of our sleep, where our dream appears).

-Typically, dreams get longer as the night proceeds; Hence, plenty of sleep gives you time to record all the details.
+Typically, dreams get longer as the night proceeds; Hence, plenty of sleep means plenty of DREAMS.

 In brief, we will talk about: